Producing Food & Fiber in Two Centuries

 Kauffman Farm of Filer, ID offers consumers the opportunity to source a variety of products directly from us the producer or from other Idaho producers.
-Some of their products include sweet corn, squash, tomatoes, pumpkins, barley, and barley soup mix.
+Our products include sweet corn, squash, tomatoes, pumpkins, barley, barley soup mix, and more.

-To take advantage of consumers’ request for local products, Clark started selling his produce at the Twin Falls Farmers’ market with the assistance of his daughter-in-law, Katie.
-He continued to expand his fresh product offering and today Kauffman grows tomatoes, peppers, red beets, sweet corn, peas, peppers, and spinach.
+To take advantage of consumers’ request for local products, Clark started selling his produce at the Twin Falls Farmers market with the help of his daughter-in-law, Katie.
+He continued to expand his fresh product offering and today Kauffman grows tomatoes, peppers, red beets, sweet corn, peas, peppers, pumpkins and spinach.

 In 2007, Kauffman Farms became involved in the production and packaging of barley products.
 Clark grew the barley and set up a small packaging facility on his Filer farm.
 With his wife and children assisting him, he began producing and packaging pearl barley and a Hearty Barley Soup mix.